djunehor/twitter-blocker/.github/PULL_REQUEST_TEMPLATE.md

 ### Result

 What will change as a result of your pull request?
-Note that sometimes this section is unnecessary because it is self-explanatory based on the solution.
+Note that sometimes this section is unnecessary because it is cls-explanatory based on the solution.